JamesH003/flight_academy/TESTING.md

     - To fix this, I added # noqa to the end of the line as it was a string.

-- Commit messages starting with lowercase letter.
+- Commit messages starting with lowercase letters.

     ![screenshot](documentation/bugs-commit-messages.png)